DatabayAG/Flashcards/README.md

 ## Note for ILIAS 9

+When you update from ILIAS 8 to ILIAS 9, please be sure to run the following migrations in the ilias setup:

+- glossary.ilGlossaryDefinitionMigration
+- glossary.ilGlossaryCollectionMigration

+Otherwise you will get errors when the training pages are shown.

 ILIAS 9 has a flashcards functionality in the core glossary object that is very similar to this plugin.
 The Add-on [FlashcardsConverter](https://github.com/DatabayAG/FlashcardsConverter) for ILIAS 9 is able to convert existing flashcard training objects into glossaries with flashcard presentation, keeping the training state of the users.

 If you plan to use this conversion when updating from ILIAS 7 or 8 to ILIAS 9, please follow these steps: